Skip to main content

 Januvia and Jardiance are both FDA approved to help manage blood sugar in people with Type 2 diabetes.
 Jardiance has also been approved to treat CKD and heart disease.
 Additionally, children ages 10 and older can use Jardiance for the treatment of Type 2 diabetes, while Januvia is only for adults.

-In conjunction with a healthy diet and exercise, both Januvia and Jardiance have proven to be effective at helping people with Type 2 diabetes keep their blood sugar levels under control.
-Jardiance also has cardioprotective effects, but it also has more side effects.
+Both Januvia and Jardiance have proven effective at helping people with Type 2 diabetes keep their blood sugar levels under control in conjunction with a healthy diet and exercise.
+Jardiance also has cardioprotective effects, but it has more side effects.

 Only a healthcare professional can advise you on which diabetes medication, Januvia or Jardiance, is right for you.